atingupta2005/kafka-flink-sep-25/hands-on-openshift/04-flink-installation-on-openshift/README.md

 # Install Apache Flink on OpenShift using Flink Kubernetes Operator

-This guide shows how to deploy **Apache Flink 1.17** on OpenShift using the **Flink Kubernetes Operator (1.12.0, community)**.
-We’ll install the operator, deploy a **Flink Session Cluster**, open the Flink UI, and cover basic troubleshooting.

----

 ## Install the Operator

 1. Log in to OpenShift Web Console.